 Writing a poem or a family history

-Being involved to the degree they can in things that are satisfying to them
+Being involved as much as they can in things that are satisfying to them

 Spiritual and ethical decisions

-When confronted with death, many people tend to wonder how they will be remembered.
+When confronted with death, many people wonder how they will be remembered.
 There are many ways for people to create a sense of meaning for themselves before they die.
-Here are four ways in which people can find meaning in their lives:
+Here are 4 ways people can find meaning in their lives:

 Leaving a legacy.
-People who are approaching death find that leaving a legacy provides comfort and meaning to their lives.
+People who are coming close to death find that leaving a legacy provides comfort and meaning to their lives.
 Ways of leaving a legacy can include writing or making a tape of the family history, dedication to a cause, or creating a family heirloom.